stephenmussel/get-some-tennis-ajax/README.md

 - Clone
 - `npm install` to get all of the dependencies (just `express` for now)

+Install [Postman](https://www.getpostman.com/downloads/), if you haven't already.

 ## Base

 - Look at the pattern for the working `/artist` AJAX request.
 The client side is all set up for `/song`, but the server side code isn't there.
 Add the server side code.
+Test with Postman!
 - Add a POST route to the server.js file to allow a new song to be added.
+Test with Postman!
 - Add a form to the `index.html` & update `client.js` to do an Ajax POST request, allowing a new song to be added.

 In the comments on the submission write down what you think is happening: